badrap/docs.badrap.io/docs/privacy-company.md

 ## Purpose and legal basis for processing

-We process your personal information for purposes of focusing and localizing marketing content, generating leads for our sales, distributing factual information and news about our company and products and measuring and improving the website user experience.
+We process your personal information for purposes of focusing and localizing marketing content, generating leads for our sales, distributing factual information and news related to our company and products and measuring and improving the website user experience.

 Legal basis for processing personal information is our legitimate business interests.
 Initially, we use it to contact